In 2023 and 2025 I ran tours to the Southern Rhone valley, based in the beautiful town of Avignon.

 After a quick tour of the cellar, we crowded round the tasting bar and embarked on a whirlwind tasting of their entire range.
 As ever, the Mourchon wines are terrific.
 See the blog for more on what we drank.

-Our final visit, en route to Marseille Airport was in the Luberon.
+Our final visit on each tour, en route to Marseille Airport was in the Luberon.
 At Château La Verrerie we took a wonderful walk into their vineyards which nestle in the beautiful Luberon national park.
-Surrounded by hills and forests, we were entranced by the passion, humour and energy of export manager Vincent as he took us through the family history and philosophy of the estate.
+Surrounded by hills and forests, we learnt about the family history and philosophy of the estate.

 The Luberon is the last AOC within the Rhône Valley before you hit Provence and it benefits from its proximity to the sea and Mediterranean climate.
 Similar to many other estates we visited on the tour, La Verrerie are certified organic and produce a superb array of wines.